DerekMorrison59/create-your-own-adventure/english/wake-up/wake-up.md

 from?
 Since you cannot remember any of these things then it begins

-to dawn on you that you really are still having a dream.
+to dawn on you that you really are dreaming now.

 All senses at this moment seem so real!